uowaep/CubiQuake/README.md

 ### Recent Changes

+r155
++ players now try to spawn in an open space along x0 y0 in the starting chunk near '0 0 0'

 r153
 + moved core files to a .pk3 to make modding cleaner
 + added a flag for networking so distant chunks rebuild the same frame they update when damaged